What is industrial floor preparation?

 Above all, Monarch offers free technical advice and no-obligation quotes on its resin floor installations.
 Our survey will highlight the correct method of preparation required appropriate to the product and resin flooring type selected.
 In some cases, only a small amount of preparation may be needed before installation.
 However, it is always best practice to get a professional insight so that you can get the quality finish in your floor.

-We are based in Sheffield, Dronfield, Halifax, Greater Manchester and install resin flooring throughout the UK.
+We are based in Sheffield, Dronfield, Halifax, Greater Manchester, Lancaster and install resin flooring throughout the UK.
 Moreover, we have a broad knowledge and understanding of industrial floor preparation and installation of resin floors with our 30 years of experience.

-If you would like to contact Monarch, please use the contact form below or visit our contact page for other ways to get in touch.
+If you would like to contact Monarch about your next flooring project, please use the form below or visit our contact page for other ways to get in touch.